To learn more about Ted Ryce and his work, click this link below: CLICK HERE for more on Ted Ryce <<<

 But it didn’t start out that way for me.
 In fact, it’s a long list of terrible events that got me to the point where I’m at now.
 When I was 14, my mother died in a car accident.
 She was very mentally ill, so it wasn’t just, “Oh, there was a car accident.”
 And it was terrible, but it was – “These things happen.
 Car accidents happen all the time.”
 She ran a police roadblock, ran straight into a tree.
 Died instantly.
 It was more like a suicide than a regular car accident.
 Although, I’ll never know what was going through her mind at the time.
 That set the stage for me in high school.
 While most people were focusing on getting good grades, they get into a good college and so on, I was just full-on rage mode.

 I got in trouble with the law, abused drugs and alcohol; just was angry, was sad.
 And I don’t talk about it a lot, but I had other things going on at home.
 Alcoholism with my father and my stepmom.
 So, it wasn’t like something bad happened and I had a supportive environment.
-It was something bad happened, my mom dad, and I was already living in this really bad environment.
+It was something bad happened, my mom died, and I was already living in this really bad environment.
 I don’t want to overblow it either, because my parents were both attorneys, and they had advanced degrees, and they helped me progress in some ways.
 Reading; they made me spell antidisestablishmentarianism when I was ten years old.

 But it wasn’t a supportive environment.
 And so, I was just lost, no way to turn to, except my friends in high school and I got into a lot of trouble.
 But I did get through high school.
-When I get into college, things started to look up.
+When I got into college, things started to look up.
 I was on my own, because my parents said, “Listen, we’re not going to kick you out on the street, but we couldn’t live together.”
 They put me up in an apartment.
 Again, I come from – that’s pretty privileged, and I was grateful for that experience.

 So, I would live on my own and went to college.
 And I started to come out of that darkness of my mother’s death and the bad situation I had at home.
 I could pick my classes, because you got a ton of school underneath your belt, David, with your PhD.
 You can choose what you want to study, you can choose – you meet all these interesting people.
 And I started getting good grades for the first time in my life.
 I started getting straight A’s.
 I started doing well on math and I became a math tutor, even.

 And I wanted to study neuroscience because I was so fascinated with my mother’s mental illness, with my sadness and depression, which goes back to what we’re going to talk about today.
 We sometimes know what we need to do, but we’re not in control of ourselves.
 We feel like, “Well, I’m this autonomous human being with free will!”
-And you know, we take it ourselves to do what we know we need to do to improve our lives.
+And you know, we can’t get ourselves to do what we know we need to do to improve our lives.
 I was fascinated by it and I learned more about the brain.
 And I thought, “Man, there’s gold in here”, right?

 Unfortunately, the winning streak didn’t last long.
 When I was 19, my nine year old brother disappeared.
 And it became big news in my community in Miami.
 It made it to the national news level.
-Some of your listeners outside the United States aren’t really going to understand, but it was on Opera.
-My parents went on Opera and there was searches for him.
+Some of your listeners outside the United States aren’t really going to understand, but it was on Oprah.
+My parents went on Oprah and there was searches for him.
 He was nowhere to be found, and it was hell: that hell of not knowing what happened.
 Sleepless nights.
 The FBI got involved, interrogated me, my friend who was babysitting my brother at the time because my parents were on vacation, and the rest of my family as well – and no sight of him, right?

 And after what seemed more like three years, although it was in only three months we finally found out what had happened.
 I got a call from an FBI agent in the middle of the night, at 4:00AM, and he told me what had happened.
 And my brother had been kidnapped that day.
 He went missing and was taken to a trailer, sexually assaulted and ended up murdered.
 So, when I found that out, it just sent me in a tailspin in my life.
 And like you said, I don’t want to make this into a downer, but these are the things.